fluencelabs/docs/docs/build-mvm/glossary.md

 ### Fluence App

-Fluence App is the actual end-user application that includes [Cloudless Deployment](#cloudless-deployment) but may also embrace a [Gateway](#gateway) to call Cloudless Functions from HTTP endpoints, DApp with event listeners, browser application and other integration.
+Fluence App is the actual end-user application that includes [Cloudless Deployment](#cloudless-deployment) but may be paired with a [Gateway](#gateway) to call Cloudless Functions from HTTP endpoints and enable HTTP event listeners, browser application and other integration.

 ### Fluence JS Client